ken-ouyang/papers-summary/research_ideas/style_transfer.md

       * Generative Net: VGG-16 ReLU4_1 + conv + 3 fs-conv
       * Discriminative Net: for texture(style)  add a conv layer after VGG-16 ReLU3_1 for training
     * [Texure_Net]()
-      * Generative Net : multi-scale input， k-level input and join the feature by the weighted sum
+      * Generative Net: multi-scale input， k-level input and join the feature by the weighted sum
       * Discriminative Net: VGG-16
   * Seems that DC(Res)GAN performs out of the other two nets
 * A more advanced version: